ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Allows or restricts using the [LowCardinality](../../sql-reference/data-types/lowcardinality.md) data type with the [Native](../../interfaces/formats.mdnative) format.

-If usage of `LowCardinality` is restricted, ClickHouse server converts `LowCardinality`-columns to ordinary for `SELECT` queries, and convert ordinary columns to `LowCardinality`-columns for `INSERT` queries.
+If usage of `LowCardinality` is restricted, ClickHouse server converts `LowCardinality`-columns to ordinary ones for `SELECT` queries, and convert ordinary columns to `LowCardinality`-columns for `INSERT` queries.

+This setting is required mainly for third-party clients which don't support `LowCardinality` data type.

 Possible values: